Boris-Barboris/dsubs/arch/Roadmap.rst

     Keyboard input: goes either to focused element, or to global hotkey handler.

 Render:
-    - Global Render is responsible for render cycle start time slice.
-All child renders should represent objects at that time.
-    - monotonic clock time interval that passed since last render cycle should be passed to components.

 World-space render:
     + Simple convex shape rendering.